 Known as “the village where the mountains meet the sea”, Camden has been described by scores of travel writers as the most beautiful village in Maine.
 There are no shopping malls, fast food restaurants or multi-level parking garages to detract from this extremely picturesque waterside community.
 Instead, the focus is on white-steepled churches; narrow streets lined with quaint shops and restaurants, ample parks and common greens, stately old homes, and one of the most photographed harbors in the world.

 Less well known but equally spectacular is the view from Maiden Cliff.
-The trail begins at the parking area located 3 miles from Rt.
-1 on the right side of Rt.
-52. Following an old logging road and a small stream, the trail climbs through woods and open rock ledges to the summit of an 800-foot sheer cliff which overlooks Lake Megunticook and the mountains to the west.
-A tall wooden cross stands near the place where 11 year old Elenora French fell to her death in 1862.
+In order to get there, you should take Route 52, out of Route 1, and, after 3 miles, you will find a sign pointing to a parking area.
+The trail climbs through rock ledges and woods on an old logging road, and brings you to the summit of an 800-foot cliff.
+Here you will be rewarded by a great view of Lake Megunticook and the mountains to the west.
+A tall wooden cross stands near the place where 11-year-old Elenora French fell to her death in 1862.

 A grand bike ride is the seven-mile trip around Beauchamp Point, which takes you through woods and farmland -- most of the way just a few yards from the ocean.
 You will pass a herd of Belted Galloways (very unusual cattle -- the kids call them “Oreo cookie cows” because they are black on both ends and white in the middle), the Children’s Chapel, and Anne Kilham’s art gallery.
 Anne is a well-known Maine artist whose work has received national acclaim.